jpritikin/coach/content/docs/me/psychoactive/_index.md

 {{% hint info %}}
 In many cases, there exists a legal drug comparable in effect to a desired illegal drug.
 Or an illegal drug might be legal in particular contexts.
-Law enforcement is almost always the most dangerous aspect of drug use.
+Law enforcement is almost always[^krebs2013] the most dangerous aspect of drug use.
 For you own safety, **don't break the law.**
 {{% /hint %}}